xyield/xrpl-encoder/README.md

 ```
 ## Usage

+Files and folders to be encoded/decoded should be placed in the `process/` directory.

 ### Interactive Mode

 If you run `xrpl-encoder` without any flags, it enters interactive mode.
 Here are the steps: